Maliacarolinee/Data-Analyst-Portfolio/README.md

 The data for Women's Happiness Source is sourced from [CEO WORLD Magazine.](https://ceoworld.biz/2021/06/11/the-worlds-best-countries-for-women-2021/)

+The data for Health Sleep Insights is referenced from [Health and sleep statistics](https://www.kaggle.com/datasets/hanaksoy/health-and-sleep-statistics/data)

 # Education

 University of Houston: Master of Science - MS, Business Analytics